AMVezz/CYA-2/README.md

-# Choose Your Own Adventure 02: Research‑Lab & Open Source Preparation
+# Choose Your Own Adventure 02

 ## Overview of the chosen adventure